-It is possible for you to manage many acute sports injuries from home.
-This will be helpful before an appointment with your physician.
+You can manage many acute sports injuries from home.
+In fact, this will be helpful before an appointment with your physician.
 There is no specific treatment regimen.
-Although, according to professionals mild sports & exercise injuries can be treated at home.
+Although, according to professionals, mild sports & exercise injuries can be treated at home.

 Basic Science of Acute sports injuries

-If you are a sports player or an avid exercise enthusiast, it’s a good idea to know basic science to injuries.
-First, let’s talk about acute injuries.
+If you are a sports player or an avid exercise enthusiast, it is a good idea to know the basic science of injuries.
+First, let us talk about acute injuries.

 Acute sports injuries are due to damage to soft tissues, such as: